tyjo/dystruct/README.md

                                       populations.
   -s [ --seed ] arg                   Random seed used to initialize
                                       variational parameters
-  -f [ --hold_out_fraction ] arg (=0) Fraction of loci to hold out.
+  -f [ --hold_out_fraction ] arg (=0) Optional.
+Fraction of loci to hold out.
-  -h [ --hold_out_seed ] arg (=28149) Random seed used to partition SNP data
+  -h [ --hold_out_seed ] arg (=28149) Optional.
+Random seed used to partition
-                                      into hold out and training sets.
+                                      SNP data into hold out and training sets.
                                       Use the same seed across replicates to keep the hold out set fixed.
-  -b [ --labels ] arg                 Population labels for supervised
+  -b [ --labels ] arg                 Optional.
+Population labels for
-                                      analysis.
+                                      supervised analysis.
 Labels should be in
                                       {0,...,npops - 1}.
 One label per line in
                                       the same order as the input matrix.
                                       Individuals without a population